 The Chesapeake Energy School of Business at OKWU is a community of scholar practitioners (students, faculty, staff and community) delivering excellence in business education.
-Grounded unapologetically in the Christian faith, the Chesapeake Energy School of Business exists to teach learners to communicate effectively, think strategically and lead with integrity.
+Grounded unapologetically in the Christian faith, the Chesapeake Energy School of Business exists to teach learners to seek truth, think critically, and engage effectively.
 As a professional field within a Christian liberal arts University, the Chesapeake Energy School of Business seeks to advance the professional and academic competence of its students by balancing academic theory with practical application.